komikku-app/komikku-extensions/CONTRIBUTING.md

 If you find yourself needing additional functionality, you can add more dependencies to your `build.gradle` file.
 Many of [the dependencies](https://github.com/tachiyomiorg/tachiyomi/blob/master/app/build.gradle.kts) from the main Tachiyomi app are exposed to extensions by default.

+> [!NOTE]
-> Note that several dependencies are already exposed to all extensions via Gradle version catalog.
+> Several dependencies are already exposed to all extensions via Gradle's version catalog.
-> To view which are available view `libs.versions.toml` under the `gradle` folder
+> To view which are available check the `gradle/libs.versions.toml` file.

 Notice that we're using `compileOnly` instead of `implementation` if the app already contains it.
 You could use `implementation` instead for a new dependency, or you prefer not to rely on whatever the main app has at the expense of app size.

+> [!IMPORTANT]
-Note that using `compileOnly` restricts you to versions that must be compatible with those used in [the latest stable version of Tachiyomi](https://github.com/tachiyomiorg/tachiyomi/releases/latest).
+> Using `compileOnly` restricts you to versions that must be compatible with those used in [the latest stable version of Tachiyomi](https://github.com/tachiyomiorg/tachiyomi/releases/latest).

 ### Extension main class